 - Brooch: A simple jeweled bodice ornament.

-- Sévigné: (after the Marquise de Sévigné) A jeweled bodice ornament with a central jeweled part and a jeweled part on each side.
+- Sévigné: (after the Marquise de Sévigné) A jeweled bodice ornament with a central jeweled part and a jeweled part on the sides.

-NOTE: The term "bodice ornament" means the type of ornament fits none of the categories or, usually, cannot be determined.
+NOTE: The term "bodice ornament” used alone means the type of ornament fits none of the categories or, usually, cannot be determined.

 Bustle: A frame extending rearward from over the buttocks over which the dress is draped, such as this one.